ceever/Radio-Browser.info.lua/README.md

 ---
 **EXPLANATION & USAGE:**

+Use the information in the VLC *Artist* column (either *Count: XXXX* or *Clicks: XXXX*) to sort on number of stations or popularity.
+Also, the VLC *Album* column contains the sortable Bitrate information.

 pl_Radio-Browser_info.lua:
 * This plugin is needed by sd_Radio-Browser_info.lua (!)
 * It converts Radio-Browser.info api specific links into lists or readable radio links